nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target User**

-Hackathon participants - particularly team member with project management role
+Hackathon team leaders, in charge of distributing tasks to the people in his group

 **Target user profile**:

 * has a need to allocate and track tasks to team members
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of people and tasks
+* has a need to manage tasks that can change significantly over the course of the project
-* prefer desktop apps over other types
+* prefer using a desktop application for management
-* can type fast
-* prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**: help with project management tasks and team formation in Hackathons